eksctl-io/eksctl/userdocs/src/getting-started.md

 # Getting started

 !!! tip "New for 2023"
+    `eksctl` now supports [updating the subnets and security groups](/usage/cluster-subnets-security-groups) associated with the EKS control plane.

     `eksctl` now supports creating fully private clusters on [AWS Outposts](/usage/outposts).

     `eksctl` now supports new ISO regions `us-iso-east-1` and `us-isob-east-1`.